akruszewski/gibl/manuscript/chapter2.md

 It is not important to understand what this code does, rather how the compiler represents such code internally.

+I> ### Definition 2
+I>
-A tree, in turn, is a data structure that simulates a hierarchical tree structure, with a root value and subtrees of children with a parent node, represented as a set of linked nodes.
+I> TODO: Revise sentence.
+A tree is a data structure that simulates a hierarchical tree structure, with a root value and subtrees of children with a parent node, represented as a set of linked nodes.

 Family tree is one example of a tree.

 After the compiler has finished doing syntax analysis and produced a tree, it then evaluates (or computes) the tree in attempt to retrieve the desired results.

 Since Lisps have no syntax, what we write as code is the actual abstract syntax tree.
 This allows for some neat things, for example macros.

+I> ### Definition 3
+I>
-Macro is a syntactic extension to a programming language.
+I> A macro is a syntactic extension to a programming language.
 This means that we can write (or introduce our own) keywords in the programming language itself.

 Thus, Lisps are based on a minimalistic design, so we do not get the overhead of many other languages that have special keywords, where sometimes some functionalities overlap with existing ones.